steadybit/docs-public/quick-start/run-experiment/README.md

 You have discovered the impact of an unavailable downstream service on the upstream service.

 ### What are the next steps?
+Check how the shop's behavior differs when using [different implementation of the products endpoint](https://github.com/steadybit/shopping-demo?tab=readme-ov-file#products-rest-endpoint).
-Continue to explore more experiments using the [explorer landscape](use-steadybit/explorer/landscape) and get [advice](use-steadybit/explorer/advice) to learn how to improve your system's reliability.
+Alternatively, explore your next experiment using the [explorer landscape](use-steadybit/explorer/landscape) and get [advice](use-steadybit/explorer/advice) to learn how to improve your system's reliability.

-Before rolling it out to more users, make sure to [set up proper environments](install-and-configure/manage-environments) and [create teams](install-and-configure/manage-teams-and-users) to benefit from Steadybit's safety in Chaos Engineering rollouts.
+Eventually, before rolling it out to more users, make sure to [set up proper environments](install-and-configure/manage-environments) and [create teams](install-and-configure/manage-teams-and-users) to benefit from Steadybit's safety in Chaos Engineering rollouts.